Mukhtarkhan0/TPO_Notification_Scraper/README.md

 - Scrape the latest notices
 - Download PDFs
 - Send an email with notice titles, dates, and attachments
-- Keeps a log of already downloaded files in 'notification.csv'
+- Keeps a log of already downloaded files in 'notifications.csv'
 - Clean up downloaded files afterward